freenas/freenas-docs/userguide/jails.rst

    Jail Creation Wizard

-The wizard demonstrates the simplest process to create and configure networking for a new jail.
+The wizard provides the simplest process to create and configure networking for a new jail.
 Enter a :guilabel:`Jail Name`.
-Jail names can only contain alphanumeric characters ( :literal:`Aa-Zz`, :literal:`123`), dashes (:literal:`-`), and underscores ( :literal:`_`).
+Jail names can only contain alphanumeric characters (:literal:`Aa-Zz`, :literal:`123`), dashes (:literal:`-`), and underscores (:literal:`_`).
 Choose the version of FreeBSD to install for this jail.
 Previously downloaded versions display :literal:`(fetched)` next to their entry in the list.
 These are the minimum required settings for a new jail.
-However, it is also recommended to configure networking for the jail.
+It is also recommended to configure networking for the jail.

 Click :guilabel:`Next` to see a simplified list of networking options.